luis-f-lins/CubeRotation-3D/README.md

 To **rotate the whole scene**, double-click outside any cube and rotate the sphere that appears around the scene.

 To **drag a cube**, just click and drag any cube you want.

+You can also **zoom in and out of the scene** with your mouse/trackpad.